 If you are near a large swimming pool, do some laps with your snorkel and fins.
 Swim below the water at times coming up to breath at snorkel depth before continuing.

-One thing that people who perform Yoga are good at is proper breathing.
+One thing that people who practice Yoga are good at, is proper breathing.

 The human body was designed to breath in a certain manner.